natu-tech/docs/versioned_docs/version-0.1.0/explore-natu/economics.md

 ### Token allocation

-The allocation of new minted \$NATUs aims to **compensate for the decrease in rewards** for those who keep their land in the network for a long period.
-Likewise, we seek to **ensure a predictable source of income** that allows the development of Natu in both the adoption and the technology.
+The allocation of new minted \$NATUs aims to **ensure a predictable source of income** that allows the development of Natu in both the adoption and the technology.

-**The income of each participant is made up of the new allocation of minted tokens plus the distribution of little transaction fees**.
+**The income of each participant is made up of the new allocation of minted tokens**.
 The token distribution varies with time according to the following figure

 ![Token allocation.](/img/token-allocation.png)

 The distribution of new tokens aims to encourage **early adopters to move quickly to benefit from high initial rewards**.
-Likewise, Natu seek to the long-term commitment of the park owners, whereby **they will receive a share of the transaction fees**.
-So then, the park owners can benefit from additional fees if adoption increases over time.
+Likewise, Natu seek to the long-term commitment of the park owners, whereby **they will benefit from the burning rate if adoption increases over time**.

-These extra fees will compensate for the smaller rewards when the max supply of \$NATU is close to being reached.
-As a result, the Natu reward mechanism provide a predictable source of income for all stakeholders in the long run.

 It is possible to calculate the distribution of new minted tokens for each participant.
 In fact, the portion that belongs to the parkowners at time $t$ from launch